Back to School Sale

 Before comparing bunk bed types, it helps to understand what each mattress size actually means in practical terms.
 All measurements below refer to standard US sizing.

-Size Width Length Approx. Bed Footprint
+Size Width Length Useful Comparison

-Twin 38 in (97 cm) 75 in (191 cm) ~41 × 78 in
+Twin 38 in (97 cm) 75 in (191 cm) Most compact of these three mattress sizes

-Full 54 in (137 cm) 75 in (191 cm) ~57 × 78 in
+Full 54 in (137 cm) 75 in (191 cm) 16 inches wider than twin; same length

-Queen 60 in (152 cm) 80 in (203 cm) ~63 × 83 in
+Queen 60 in (152 cm) 80 in (203 cm) 6 inches wider and 5 inches longer than full

 Twin Bunk Beds